ShingoFukuyama/WKWebViewTips/README.md

 ## WKWebView's backForwardList is readonly
 I want WKWebView to restore its pageing history.

-## Cannot coexist with UIWebView
+## Cannot coexist with UIWebView on iOS 7 and below
-If you try to submit an app using UIWebView and WKWebView, the submission would be failed.
-In other words, you have to stop supporting iOS 7 and before iOS versions to use WKWebView.
+If you try to submit an app for iOS 7/8 using UIWebView and WKWebView, the submission would be failed.
+In other words, you have to stop supporting iOS 7 and below iOS versions to use WKWebView.

 ## IMO
 As you can see, WKWebView still hard to use and UIWebView looks easy.